sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 The route resource is not re-created automatically!
 Why not?
 Answer: `Because the Application is not set to 'self heal'` (as explained above).

 Set selfHeal to "auto" in the ArgoCD UI.
-Do do that, go to the Application, click `Details`, scroll down and make the change to self heal.
+To do that, go to the Application, click `Details`, scroll down and make the change to self heal.
 Click on ENABLE-AUTO-SYNC to enable it.
 Ensure `PRUNE RESOURCES` and `SELF HEAL` are also enabled!

 Go back to the main ArgoCD UI and see "Auto sync is enabled" is showing under "Sync status".